stechstudio/laravel-visual-testing/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/stechstudio/laravel-percy.svg?style=flat-square)](https://packagist.org/packages/stechstudio/laravel-percy)
 [![Total Downloads](https://img.shields.io/packagist/dt/stechstudio/laravel-percy.svg?style=flat-square)](https://packagist.org/packages/stechstudio/laravel-percy)

-[Laravel Dusk](https://laravel.com/docs/master/dusk) is a fantastic way to write browser tests for your Laravel app.
+Laravel makes it easy to write tests.
+Support for unit and feature (integration) testing is provided out of the box.
+Additionally, you can control a real browser for end-to-end testing with [Laravel Dusk](https://laravel.com/docs/master/dusk).

 This package extends Dusk with the ability to do visual diffs with the [Percy visual testing](https://percy.io/) platform.

+This form of testing is commonly referred to as snapshot testing, and is very useful in cases where you want to guard against unexpected changed to your UI.
+Snapshot testing is not meant to replace your unit/feature/browser tests, but rather provide another tool in your testing toolbox.

 ## Installation and setup